nasa/cumulus-orca/tasks/request_files/README.md

                 submit.

     inner_task(event: Dict, max_retries: int, retry_sleep_secs: float, retrieval_type: str, restore_expire_days: int, db_queue_url: str)
+        Task called by the handler to perform the work.
+        This task will call the restore_request for each file.
+Restored files will be kept for {exp_days} days before they expire.
+A restore request will be tried up to {retries} times if it fails, waiting {retry_sleep_secs} between each attempt.
+            Args:
+                Note that because we are using CumulusMessageAdapter, this may not directly correspond to Lambda input.
+                event: A dict with the following keys:
+                    'config' (dict): A dict with the following keys:
+                        'glacier-bucket' (str): The name of the glacier bucket from which the files will be restored.
+                    'input' (dict): A dict with the following keys:
+                        'granules' (list(dict)): A list of dicts with the following keys:
+                            'granuleId' (str): The id of the granule being restored.
+                            'keys' (list(dict)): A list of dicts with the following keys:
+                                'key' (str): Name of the file within the granule.  # TODO: This or example lies.
+                                'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
+                        'job_id' (str): The unique identifier used for tracking requests.
+                max_retries: The maximum number of retries for network operations.
+                retry_sleep_secs: The number of time to sleep between retries.
+                retrieval_type: The Tier for the restore request.
+Valid values are 'Standard'|'Bulk'|'Expedited'.
+                restore_expire_days: The number of days the restored file will be accessible in the S3 bucket before it expires.
+                db_queue_url: The URL of the SQS queue to post status to.
+            Returns:
+                A dict with the following keys:
+                    'granules' (List): A list of dicts, each with the following keys:
+                        'granuleId' (string): The id of the granule being restored.
+                        'recover_files' (list(dict)): A list of dicts with the following keys:
+                            'key' (str): Name of the file within the granule.
+                            'dest_bucket' (str): The bucket the restored file will be moved to after the restore completes.
+                            'success' (boolean): True, indicating the restore request was submitted successfully.
+                                If any value would be false, RestoreRequestError is raised instead.
+                            'err_msg' (string): when success is False, this will contain the error message from the restore error.
+                        'keys': Same as recover_files, but without 'success' and 'err_msg'.
+                    'job_id' (str): The 'job_id' from event if present, otherwise a newly-generated uuid.
+            Raises:
+                RestoreRequestError: Thrown if there are errors with the input request.

     object_exists(s3_cli: botocore.client.BaseClient, glacier_bucket: str, file_key: str) -> bool
         Check to see if an object exists in S3 Glacier.